Transactions and fees on your invoice

 Shopify uses this formula to calculate transaction fees for a 30-day period:

 The rate for transaction charges varies depending on your pricing plan.

 See a breakdown of your transaction fees

-To see a breakdown of your transaction fees by individual order:
+To see a breakdown of your transaction fees by individual order, follow these steps:

 From the Shopify admin, click Settings.

 Click on the invoice you want to view in the Invoices section.